Blog Header Logo

 After stripping down the spa as described above, the spa shell can be placed into the ground, and covered with a vinyl or rubber pond membrane, and surrounded by rocks and plants.
 A small pump in the bottom can supply water for a 3-tier fountain, spouting frogs or urinating boy statue - whatever you want.
 Keep it sanitary with copper sulfate or other natural sanitizer.
 Or, stock it with Koi fish and use plants and circulation to keep it clear.
 Be sure to consider safety, and place the water feature behind a fence or within the fenced backyard.

-Turn it into a Garden
+Turn it Into a Garden

 hot tub garden